paras1234-eng/ssi-validation-engine/README.md

  **What this project does:**
 This project reads trade data and Standing Settlement Instructions (SSIs), validates them for missing or incorrect records, and outputs a clean report showing any mismatches or format issues.

+This is my first Python + SQL automation project.

+It is designed to show:
+How trade and SSI data can be read, validated, and reported How Python and SQL can be used together to automate real-world data checks A basic simulation of how actual securities operations handle instruction mismatches

+Clone-and-run tested:
+This project has been tested by cloning the repository and running all scripts in sequence from a clean environment.
+Employers can reproduce the results by running the scripts in the listed order, no additional setup required.

 ---

 ##  Technologies Used